jimmyadkins/Dynamic-Programming/README.md

 #### We want to find out what is the least penalty for a trip from mile post 0 to the hotel #15, at mile post 1350?
 (And where should you stop to get there?)

 #### The solution to this example is penalty = 4050.
 You should stop at hotels 2, 5, 7, 9, 10, 13, and 15.

+## Question 4: Collatz (no coding required)

+#### You may remember that we considered the Collatz Conjecture during the AP class last year.
+This is the one that says that for any positive integer, x, if we repeatedly follow the rule:
+##### if x is even, x → x/2; otherwise, x → 3x + 1
+##### we will eventually arrive at x == 1, and the "Collatz number" is the number of steps it takes to arrive at 1.

+#### You could probably write a method to determine the Collatz number for a positive integer using a "while" loop.
+You could also do it with a recursive method.
+But would a dynamic programming method work even better?
+Explain why, or why not.